GenericMappingTools/gmt/doc/rst/source/movie.rst

 .. _-D:

 **-D**\ *displayrate*
-    Set the display frame rate in frames per seconds for the final animation [24].
+    Set the display frame rate in frames per second for the final animation [24].

 .. _-E: